One of the most important Human relationships is the one between Mother and Child. As We Feel, So Will Our Children.

 - Less constipation

 Pregnancy is physically demanding on the body.
 Your center of gravity shifts, causing postural changes and muscular imbalances.
 Pregnancy hormones also reduce joint stability, particularly in the pelvic region.
 The size and load of the growing uterus weakens abdominal and pelvic floor muscles and pushes down on the lower spine, causing back pain.
 If not addressed correctly during exercise, these complications may become more pronounced further along gestation and hinder the early stages of recovery.
-Tangram Wellness's Pre-Natal Exercise Prescription & Personal Training for expectant mothers can greatly reduce pain and discomfort while strengthening the body for delivery.
-Pre- and Post-Natal Exercise Specialist Anna Kwan will work closely with you throughout your pregnancy and consult with a team of physiotherapists as needed, who are also available for referral.
+Tangram Wellness's Pre-Natal Exercise Prescription for expectant mothers can greatly reduce pain and discomfort while strengthening the body for delivery.
+Pre- and Post-Natal Exercise Coach, Anna Kwan, will work closely with you throughout your pregnancy and consult with a team of physiotherapists as needed, who are also available for referral.

 - Small Group Sessions for Expectant Mothers: Team up with a small group of mothers-to-be for weekly exercise sessions and educational seminars on ensuring a healthy pregnancy.
 This is a fantastic way to gain mutual support and learn more about pregnancy-related concerns, including pelvic floor strengthening, core stability, posture, and nutritional advice.